chadrik/gilded/README.md

 ### Query

 I think most of these will be pretty straight-forward.
-The big payoff is `log`, where you can make use of revsets to make complex queries of your git history.
+The big payoff is `log`, where you can make use of revsets to make complex queries of your git history (see below for which revset features are supported).

 - [ ] `annotate`
 - [ ] `bisect`